 If your spouse is a citizen of a non-EU country

 Even if your partner is a national of a non-EU country, you can look forward to living together in Germany.
 For your spouse to be able to join you, the following requirements are to be met:

-- Right of residence: As an employee, you have a temporary or permanent residence permit or an EU Blue Card for Germany.
+- Right of residence: As an employee, you have a residence permit, a settlement permit, or an EU Blue Card for Germany.

 - Accommodation: You have rented or bought accommodation in Germany which is large enough for your family.
 You can find tips on finding accommodation in our section on Living in Germany.

 - Health insurance and money: You have sufficient health insurance cover and funds to be able to care for your family.

 - Legal age: Your spouse is of legal age, i.e. at least 18 years old.